ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 manager, like Node Version Manager, or `nvm`, to install Node, reducing the complexity of managing multiple versions of Node.js.

-As of this writing, to install or update `nvm` on a Mac or Linux machine, you can use the install script using cURL in the CLI interface you just opened:
+As of this writing, to install or update `nvm` on a Mac or Linux machine, you can use the install script using cURL in the CLI interface you just opened by copy and pasting this command to your command line, and pressing enter:

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash
 ```
 {:codeblock: .codeblock}
-{: caption="Example x.
-Command to x" caption-side="bottom"}
+{: caption="Example 1.
+Using cURL to install Node Version Manager (nvm)." caption-side="bottom"}

-...or Wget:
+...or Wget (just one is necessary, but not both; use whichever is available on your system):

 ```
 wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash
 ```
 {:codeblock: .codeblock}
-{: caption="Example x.
-Command to x" caption-side="bottom"}
+{: caption="Example 2.
+Using Wget to install Node Version Manager (nvm)." caption-side="bottom"}

 Or, for Windows, you can use [nvm for Windows](https://github.com/coreybutler/nvm-windows) with installers and source code at the link.